mobil-e-hub/meh/README.md

 ## Purpose of this project
 This project allows for the simulation and visualization of a Drone Logistics Network (DLN).
 It consists of two components:
 - Visualization: This components shows the current status of the DLN.
-- Simulation: This component simulates drones, vehicles, parcels, hubs and orders.
+- Simulator: This component simulates drones, vehicles, parcels, hubs and orders.

 The Control System is built as a [Python-based component](https://www.github.com/michaelpernpeintner/meh-python) and not part of this project.